cid-doc/cid-doc.github.io/README.md

 | **USERGROUPS**  | Group list separated by commas (**,**) of the user that is opening session. |

 ### Automatic mapping of file shares <a name="map_shares" />
+The automatic mapping of file shares during user login is performed through the **pam_mount** module.

+_Pam_mount_ is a library that allows mounting the file system transparently through _PAM_ authentication.

+Usually the file systems to be mounted are defined in the pam_mount configuration file (usually in `/etc/security/pam_mount.conf.xml`).
+The **shares.xml** file is nothing more than a copy of that file stored on Netlogon, and is used to replace the configuration file of pam_mount on the local system of Linux computers entered into the domain when users log on to them.
+In this way, all volume definitions to be mounted are centralized in this single file and can be applied to all users or computers in the domain.

+The default shares.xml file contains some examples for defining the mounting of common SMB shares.
+See the pam_mount <a href="http://pam-mount.sourceforge.net/pam_mount.conf.5.html">documentation</a> for more information on its configuration.

 ### Automatic mapping of shared printers <a name="map_printers" />